 Point 3: Links in the Ad Copy

-Another factor that we noticed when analyzing this ad was that in the text, there were two links.
+Another factor that we noticed when analyzing this ad was that there were two links in the text.
 These were redirecting to the same Landing Page where the ad itself would take the user regardless of when clicking the ad.

 Although it might seem like a good idea to have links in the text, in performance-based advertising, it is better to integrate a button with a specific call to action, such as “Shop Now.”
-If we hide the link in the text, users who don’t read the whole ad copy will, without any doubt, miss it.
+If we hide the link in the text, users who don’t read the whole Facebook ad copy will, without any doubt, miss it.

 2. Health Check: Creatives